-The writing for Letters Home began when the band returned from Australia last year and Maas—who is a successful recording engineer in his own right that's produced every Defeater album—started compiling dozens of hours of drum tracks which would eventually serve as the foundation for the disc.
+The writing for Letters Home began when the band returned from Australia in 2012 and Maas. who is a successful recording engineer in his own right that's produced every Defeater album, started compiling dozens of hours of drum tracks which would eventually serve as the foundation for the disc.
 "I feel like we're all getting better as songwriters and we operate independently as one organism now, so we had a really cohesive understanding of what we wanted to accomplish with this record," explains Maas.
 "We asked ourselves what we loved about our first couple of records and realized they were a little bit simpler, so we kept that in mind when putting together these songs."

-From the driving, melodic opener "Bastards" to the relentless attack of "Blood In My Veins" and the carefully controlled chaos of "Rabbit Foot," Letters Home is an album that will inevitably help the band—who will be embarking on the Vans Warped Tour this summer—expanding their fanbase without pandering to their audience.
+From the driving, melodic opener "Bastards" to the relentless attack of "Blood In My Veins" and the carefully controlled chaos of "Rabbit Foot," Letters Home is an album that will inevitably help the band, who embarked on the 2013 Vans Warped Tour that summer, expand their fanbase without pandering to their audience.
 "We've been writing songs for almost two decades and we like a lot of pop-oriented music so I think as a band Defeater is getting to a point where we can write a record that embodies that while maintaining the honesty that's inherent in the music," Maas explains.
 "We're still being ourselves, we're just being the best songwriters we can."

 Lyrically Letters Home sees the band continuing an ongoing narrative about a working-class family living in post World Wold II America, although the story revolves around the patriarch of the family this time around.
 "I'm not influenced by bands who have done 'concept' albums as much as I'm inspired in a literary sense by writers like J.D.
 Salinger and Cormac McCarthy," Archambault explains when asked how this concept came together.
 "I love American Gothic Fiction and I tried to capture the descriptive nature of Salinger in the way that he can make the most boring ten minutes in an apartment the premise for an amazing story because of the way it develops."

 Letters Home is much more than a hardcore record, it's a concept album that explores the concepts of loss, family and love in a way that transcends genres and the chances that Defeater take on the album both musically and lyrically will undoubtedly inspire bands who play various styles of music on a visceral and artistic level.
-But enough talk, Letters Home, was meant to be listened to, so cue up "Bastards" and let the Defeater take you somewhere new yet familiar, where the only limitation is their collective imagination.
-Collapse
+But enough talk: Letters Home was meant to be listened to, so cue up "Bastards" and let Defeater take you somewhere new yet familiar, where the only limitation is their collective imagination.